SYangChen/Maching-Learning-Practice/README.md

 # Maching-Learning-Practice
-This is the pract of the course of ML109-fall at NSYSU.
+This is the practices of the course of ML109-fall at NSYSU.